 3. Can we afford to get a quality wedding video?

-Video is something you’ll have forever and that brings a lot of worth to the table.
+High quality wedding video is something you’ll have forever and that brings a lot of worth to the table.

 Your wedding video has some of the highest return on investment of any wedding purchase you'll make because the wedding video watching experience is unlike any other.
 It's such an interactive experience and it's one you get to enjoy as often as you like.
 The feeling that returns when you watch your wedding video is incomparable to any other product because it takes you back in time.